oVirt/vdsm/README.md

 oVirt's Jenkins CI is the integrated method for testing VDSM patches, however for storage related patches we have to cover also 4k tests which are not covered currently by Jenkins CI.
-This can be achieved in a fast way manually and independently from gerrit by invoking Travis CI on your GitHub branch:
+This can be achieved in a fast way manually and independently by invoking Travis CI on your GitHub branch:

 - Fork the project on GitHub.